 - They come with deals and discounts in-store.

 - There’s a very high interest rate so it will cost you more if you don’t repay in full each month.Unlike store-branded credit cards however, you can only use them in that store.

 A prepaid card works a bit like a gift card – you top it up with money, and you can only spend up to that amount.

 Safer than cash, since you can cancel the card if it gets lost or stolen.

-- They’re not accepted everywhere, and you may pay fees for using them or for topping them up.
+- They’re not accepted everywhere, and you might pay fees for using them or for topping them up.

 However, with a charge card you absolutely have to pay off the balance every month.
 You can’t run up a bill and pay it back later.

 There are also a few basic charge cards, but they don’t have much advantage over credit cards.

 - They often come with extra perks such as travel insurance or rewards, but usually at the price of a high annual or monthly fee.

-- If you don’t pay your bill the fees can be much higher than credit card interest – and your card may be cancelled.
+- If you don’t pay your bill the fees can be much higher than credit card interest – and your card might be cancelled.

 Credit builder cards

 See recommendations for the best cards to rebuild your credit score on the Money Saving Expert websiteopens in new window

 There are other things you can do as well to improve your credit rating.